Async Rust, Part One: Futures

 locks, those locks would never get unlocked.
 Lots of common libc functions

-use locks internally, so forcefully killing threads tends to
+like malloc use locks internally, so forcefully killing threads tends to

 corrupt the whole process.
-This is also why fork
+This is also why fork is difficult to use

 correctly.
 But we can cancel any future by just…not

 polling it again.
-Tokio provides tokio::time::timeout
+Tokio provides tokio::time::timeout for this, and we

 already have the tools to implement our own version: